Yulihan Luna: Professional career

 She scored three more wins before facing WBC female bantamweight champion Mariana Juárez on 31 October 2020, at the Grand Oasis Arena in Cancún, Mexico.
 After a one-sided fight in which Juárez took punishment throughout, two judges scored the bout 100–90 and the third scored it 99–91, all in favour of Luna, awarding her the WBC title via UD to become a two-weight world champion.
 Juárez caused controversy after the final bell rang; walking across the ring to shout at Luna, accusing her of cheating.
 Juárez also interrupted Luna's post-fight interview to make her accusations known, saying, "I've been in this sport for 21 years, There's something in those gloves and they know it.
 The WBC will look into it."
 Luna responded by saying, "The gloves and hand wraps are [at ringside].
 We are athletes.
 We know how to win.
 We know how to lose.
 She was saying that the laces were higher than normal, as if that's the part of the glove I hit her with.
 We won because of the hard work we did.
 If she wants a rematch, I'll give it to her.
 We're not afraid.
 They can inspect the gloves all they want."
 Luna's hand wraps and gloves were examined by representatives of the WBC and determined to be legal before the result was announced.

+Luna made the first defense of her title at Gimnasio Miguel Hidalgo in Puebla, Mexico, on 2 April 2022, defeating Mayelli Flores by unanimous decision.

+On 17 June 2022 at Auditorio Municipal in Torreón, Mexico, she retained her title for a second time with a unanimous decision win over Jéssica Gónzalez, who had beaten her in 2014.
+Following the fight, the WBC suspended referee Jesus Becerra for three months for failing to deduct a point from Luna for repeated rabbit punches and Gonzalez, who never fought again, was diagnosed with oedema in her brain caused by the illegal blows.

+In her third defense, Luna faced WBO female bantamweight champion Dina Thorslund in a title unification bout at Gråkjær Arena in Holstebro, Denmark, on 1 September 2023.
+She lost via unanimous decision.

+Switching weight divisions, Luna fought Skye Nicolson for the vacant the WBC interim female super-bantamweight title at Adventist Health Arena in Stockton, California, USA, on 13 December 2025, losing by unanimous decision.